kuking/mailshaker/README.md

 ## Status
-This is far from a complete and full documented open source project.
+This is far from being finish and full documented open source project.
 Still, it can be useful for some people, I do use it on daily basis.
-But to be honest, it does very much what I need and not much more. i.e. there are is not an SMTP sink or a IMAP4 tap (if you have some spare time...).
+But to certain extend, it does very much what I need. i.e. there are is no SMTP sink or an IMAP4 tap (if you have some spare time...).

-## Why MailShaker?